Rent to Buy: How the government can help you buy a home

 If you are looking at signing up and eventually buying the property, check with an independent mortgage adviser first and price up how much this would cost you in monthly repayments.
 You should ask whether lenders are happy to lend against properties within the Rent to Buy schemes.
 Don’t forget there are the costs of buying a home to factor in too.

 How do I apply?

-- First, you must register with your local Help to Buy agent.
+- First, you must register with your local Help to Buy agent if you live in England.
 They will assess your application and tell you if you are eligible and add you to their database.
 This is worth doing as they may contact you directly if a suitable property becomes available.

 - You should also be proactive and browse for properties on your local Help to Buy agent’s website.